aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-docx4j/code-comparison-aspose-words-and-docx4j/create-new-document/_index.md

 // Save the document in DOCX format.
 The format to save as is inferred from the extension of the file name.

-// Aspose.Words supports saving any document in many more formats. doc.save("Aspose_NewDoc.docx",SaveFormat.DOCX);
+// Aspose.Words supports saving any document in numerous more formats. doc.save("Aspose_NewDoc.docx",SaveFormat.DOCX);
 {{< /highlight >}}

 ## docx4j - Create New Document

-Creates a WordprocessingML document from scratch and show several different ways of adding basic content.
+Creates a WordprocessingML document from scratch and show multiple different ways of adding basic content.

 **Java**